jurica29/EnglishLanguageQuiz/README.md

 <img src= "./images/readmeimages/quiz2.jpg" width="700">

-* Interactive message displays when user clicks on the incorrect answer and displays the correct answer to the user.
+* Interactive message displays when user clicks on the incorrect answer and displays the correct answer to the user, which is also followed by color change of the incorrect option (red).

 <img src= "./images/readmeimages/message.jpg" width="700">